Roll20/roll20-character-sheets/Palladium Fantasy 1E/ReadMe.md

 - You can specify both a title and subtitle as {{title=Desired Title}} and {{subtitle=Desired Subtitle}}
 - Any rolls or inline macros can be assigned the same as the default Roll20 template.
 - There is a description section that is called as {{desc=Desired Description}}.
 This section will honor line breaks making larger descriptions or even simple table options possible.
+- If a description is used, it must always be the last section displayed.
 - The roll template is built to change the pink "chat menu" buttons into blue text with no box.
 - Because I like to apply circumstantial bonuses and penalties to skills, I do not have skill or stat rolls set up to show success or failure.
 Instead it will show the roll and the target number.